 How Guns N’ Roses Showed Off Both Sides on ‘G N’ R Lies’

-Get ready to feel really, really old because it’s hard to believe how much time has elapsed since Guns N’ Roses unleashed their second piece of vinyl product, G N’ R Lies on Nov.
-30, 1988.
-It was released some 15 months after their eventual record-setting debut album, Appetite for Destruction, but a mere 90 days (give or take) after the same LP finally topped the Billboard 200 Albums chart.
+Guns N’ Roses's G N’ R Lies arrived some 15 months after their record-setting debut album, Appetite for Destruction.
+The Nov.
+29, 1988 release date was a mere 90 days (give or take) after the same LP finally topped the Billboard 200 Albums chart.

-Much had changed since Appetite’s rather inconspicuous introduction into a very crowded hair metal landscape in July 1987.
-The album’s organic, 57-week climb up the charts initially gave no evidence of the stardom that awaited the Los Angeles quintet after “Sweet Child O’ Mine” took over radio waves and abruptly pushed consumer demand for new Guns N’ Roses product through the roof.
+Much had changed since Appetite’s rather inconspicuous introduction into a very crowded hair-metal landscape in July 1987.
+The album’s organic, 57-week climb up the charts initially gave no evidence of the stardom that awaited Guns N' Roses after "Sweet Child O’ Mine" took over radio waves and abruptly pushed consumer demand for new product through the roof.

-And, clearly, their clever ploy worked like a charm, sending droves of glam-metal fans racing into record stores to snap up their own copy of this curious double threat, to the tune of a stunning five million copies sold, according to the Recording Industry Association of America’s most recent accounting.
+And, clearly, their clever ploy worked like a charm, sending droves of glam-metal fans racing into record stores to snap up their own copy of this curious double threat, to the tune of a stunning five million copies sold.

 How could it not?
 G N’ R Lies efficiently furthered its buyers’ education about two distinct facets of the soon-to-be-called “most dangerous band in the world,” both of which had only been hinted at by Appetite’s formidable sleaze-rock songcraft.